loksonarius/wanikani-userscripts/wanikani-reorder-buttons/README.md

 #### Auto-Sort on Startup

-If every time you start reviews, you'd like them to be automatically sorted, this is possible by configuring it with a single checkbox.
-The default sorting on startup will be ascending, prioritizing new review items.
+If every time you start reviews, you'd like them to be automatically sorted, this is possible by configuring a sort order to use on startup.
+By default, there will be no startup sorting done.
+Users may choose to have their reviews automatically sorted in ascending or descending order.

 This setting can be found under the `Sorting` section of the settings panel.